gilch/hissp/docs/tutorial.rst

 It compiles and evaluates the next form and is replaced with the resulting object in the Hissp.
-Reader macros are unary operators that apply inside-out, like functions, at `read time`_.
+Reader macros are unary operators that apply inside-out, like functions do, at `read time`_.

-You can use inject to modify code at read time, to inject non-string objects that don't have their own reader syntax in Lissp, and to inject raw Python code strings by bypassing the reader syntax that would normally add quotation marks.
+You can use inject to modify code at read time, to inject non-string objects that don't have their own reader syntax in Lissp, and to inject Python code strings by evaluating the reader syntax that would normally add quotation marks.
 It's pretty important.

 Python injection: